How to Become a Psychologist

 Psychologists work in a range of settings, such as hospitals, schools, and private clinics.
 Depending on your interests, there are countless psychology fields for graduates to choose from.
 A Psychology Board of Australia Registrant Data report from 2019 highlights the popularity of the following fields of practice:

 - Clinical neuropsychology

 - Counselling psychology

 - Sport and exercise psychology.

 There’s no need to pick an area of practice at the outset of your degree, as you may find yourself drawn to a particular area of study later.

 Enrol with the University of Adelaide

-The University of Adelaide’s Graduate Diploma in Psychology offers a pathway to diverse careers and the opportunity to engage in further postgraduate study.
+The University of Adelaide’s Graduate Diploma in Psychology and Graduate Diploma in Psychology (Advanced) offer a pathway to diverse careers and the opportunity to engage in further postgraduate study.

 Download a brochure to learn more about how to become a psychologist with the University of Adelaide.